johntrogan/boomerang/README.md

     iframeStyle.border = 0;
     iframeStyle.display = "none";

-    // Append to the end of the current block parentNode.appendChild(iframe);
+    // Append to the end of the current block, preferring the document body to avoid potential SEO
+    // issues with adding an IFRAME to the head.
+    (doc.body || parentNode).appendChild(iframe);

     // Try to get the iframe's document object try {